-Figure 11.
-Mode 2 with fixed boilup: Impurities in each product and sum (cost J) as a function of the degrees of freedom (vapor split, liquid split, reflux, side stream flow rates) with the other variables kept constant at their original optimal values.
+Fig. 12 - Mode 2 with fixed boilup: 3-D surfaces and contour plot of impurity sum (cost J) as a function of degrees of freedom with the other variables fixed at their optimal values.

 Since there are five degrees of freedom, it is difficult to sketch the solution surface in this case.
-Figure 12 includes 3-dimensional surfaces which show how the objective value is affected by splits and side stream flow changes.
+Fig. 12 includes 3dimensional surfaces which show how the objective value is affected by splits and side stream flow changes.
 Like the previous case, there is "bad" direction for both of them, along which a small change in one of the variables will result in a large change in the objective value.